Submit request or call to make an appointment.

 In a healthy heart, both coronary arteries arise from the aorta.
 In one type of heart defect, the left coronary artery comes off the pulmonary artery instead of the aorta.
 This condition is called anomalous left coronary artery from the pulmonary artery (ALCAPA).
 Similarly, it is possible for the right coronary artery to arise from the pulmonary artery instead of the aorta.

 This is a type of congenital (present from birth) heart disease.
-Norton Children’s Heart Institute surgeons are experienced in treating patients with ALCAPA.
+Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, surgeons are experienced in treating patients with ALCAPA.
 The surgery moves the origin of the left coronary artery from the pulmonary artery to the aorta, from which it should originate.

 Following ALCAPA reimplantation surgery, most children have a good quality of life and can live without limitations on sports or other activities.